ewpeng/PKUGalaxies20/README.md

 **Schedule**

-This class meets every Tuesday, 1-4pm, in the KIAA 1st floor seminar room, except where noted differently on the schedule.
+This class meets every Tuesday, 8-11am, **remotely on Zoom**.
+Please check the class Slack workspace for Zoom links and changes in schedule.